leandrinho1312/leandrinho1312/README.md

+## Hemerson L. Alvarez.
-## I am an Electronic Engineer with a focus on digital systems, specializing in the design, implementation, and optimization of electronic and communication systems.
+I am an Electronic Engineer with a focus on digital systems, specializing in the design, implementation, and optimization of electronic and communication systems.
 My expertise spans automation, control systems, and digital electronics, I am passionate about applying problem-solving skills to complex challenges and adapting quickly to new technologies and environments.

 <!--